Business documentsThe page was last modified:

 In practice, many agreements are concluded verbally.
-However, a written agreement makes things easier for the seller and purchaser, and reduces the risk of the parties interpreting the content of the agreement differently.
+However, a written agreement makes things easier for the seller and the purchaser, and reduces the risk of the parties interpreting the content of the agreement differently.

-Special requirements for limited companies
+Specific requirements for limited companies

 - the full company name as it appears on the certificate of incorporation